sanketa124/upgrad_eshop_frontend/README.md

 # E-Commerce App v1.0

-A E-Commerce App created in React to demonstrate caoapibilites of React, Redux, JS, HTML, CSS, etc.
+A E-Commerce App created in React to demonstrate capabilities of React, Redux, JS, HTML, CSS, etc.

 ## Serving the Source Code